vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Configure load balancer acceleration mode.

 ### /4.0/edges/{edgeId}/dns/config
-Working with NSX Edge DNS Server Configuration
+Working With NSX Edge DNS Server Configuration
 ----
 You can configure external DNS servers to which NSX Edge can relay name resolution requests from clients.
 NSX Edge will relay client application requests to the DNS servers to fully resolve a network name and cache the response from the servers.

-Configure DNS updates the DNS server configuration.
 The DNS server list allows two addresses – primary and secondary.
 The default cache size is 16 MB where the minimum can be 1 MB, and the maximum 8196 MB.
-The default listeners is any, which means listen on all VSE interfaces.
+The default listeners is any, which means listen on all NSX Edge interfaces.
 If provided, the listener’s IP address must be assigned to an internal interface.
 Logging is disabled by default.

 * **get** *(secured)*: Retrieve DNS configuration.
 * **put** *(secured)*: Configure DNS servers.